 unverifiable | A real adapter Alterscope cannot yet model — surfaced honestly, never masked as fresh. |

-unknown, the whole oracle is escalated to unknown.
+Composite discipline: in a multi-feed oracle, if any leg is unknown, the whole oracle is escalated to unknown.
 The platform never reports a composite as fresh when one of its inputs cannot be verified — a direct application of the freshness-first principle.

-realtime / fresh / stale / unknown) that every API response carries — see Freshness & staleness.
-The envelope tells you how fresh the response is; this tells you how fresh the underlying price feed is.From classification to a risk score
+This is the oracle-feed staleness vocabulary.
+It is distinct from the response-envelope freshness status (realtime / fresh / stale / unknown) that every API response carries — see Freshness & staleness.
+The envelope tells you how fresh the response is; this tells you how fresh the underlying price feed is.

 Classification feeds a rule-based oracle risk scorecard.
 The score starts at 100 and applies deductions for structural and freshness weaknesses — for example, a fixed-price configuration, uncovered collateral or loan legs, a stale or approaching-stale feed, admin-controlled parameters, or an unknown aggregator.
-Configurations that cannot price the market at all (a scale-factor mismatch, orno_oracle) score zero.
+Configurations that cannot price the market at all (a scale-factor mismatch, or no_oracle) score zero.
 The result maps to a plain risk band:

 | Band | Score |